 This and the following steps apply for both a listed email provider or "Other":

 Check the box next to the users whose email you want to migrate, and then fill in the email alias, and the password (app password if you are migrating mail from Gmail or Google apps).

 Choose Start Migration after you have entered the required information.

 When the status is Synced the IMAP migration will continue to synchronize with the source email periodically until you choose Stop Migration.

 When you're done, choose Close Connection.
 This also allows you to start a new migration if you want to migrate emails from other providers as well.

-If you are migrating from Google apps where you own the domain, you need to go Create DNS records at Google Domains for Office 365 after you have completed email migration so that the mail will be sent to Office 365 mailboxes instead of Google apps.
+If you are migrating from Google apps where you own the domain, you need to go Create DNS records at Google Domains for Microsoft after you have completed email migration so that the mail will be sent to Microsoft 365 or Office 365 mailboxes instead of Google apps.
 If you are migrating from another IMAP provider where you own the domain, check these instructions to find your domain provider.

 If you have migrated as a part of the setup experience, you can return to the setup.
 The setup steps will guide you through updating the DNS records.